THIN FILM TECHNOLOGY

 - The control of drying kinetics and drying times (as these are very cost-intensive).

-- Realization of homogenous drying of the films.
+- Realization of the homogenous drying of the films.

 - How can film morphology controlled by drying conditions?